pointdexter3/pointdexter3/README.md

   - trigger shortcut (action button or rename to work better with siri
   - speak a list of items
   - items are added to grocery list in todoist
-  - care to avoid ambiguity eg "ketchup chips" cluld be 2 items or 1
+  - care to avoid ambiguity eg "ketchup chips" could be 2 items or 1